smetj/wishbone/docs/wishbone module.rst

 *successful* queue of the :py:class:`wishbone.module.TCPOut` module to the *acknowledgment* queue of the :py:class:`wishbone.module.AMQPOut` module.

-It's up to the *registered consumer method* to submit the event to some queue such as *outbox* from where it can be routed to the next module for further processing.
+It's up to the method which has been registered to consume a queue to submit the event to another queue such as *outbox* from where it can be routed to the next module for further processing.

 metrics and logs queues
 ~~~~~~~~~~~~~~~~~~~~~~~

-Each module has a *metrics* and *logs* queue which hold metric events and log
+Each module has a *metrics* and *logs* queue which hold metric and log events
-events respectively, ready to be consumed by another module.
-If these queues
+respectively, ready to be consumed by another module.
+If these queues aren't
-aren't connected to other queues then that data will be dropped.
+connected to other queues then that data will be dropped.

 Queues drop data by default